joseph-long/essayer/_posts/2020-05-11-boundary-conditions.md

 https://en.wikipedia.org/wiki/Demurrage_(currency)

+"Only money that goes out of date like a newspaper, rots like potatoes, rusts like iron, evaporates like ether, is capable of standing the test as an instrument for the exchange of potatoes, newspapers, iron and ether.
+For such money is not preferred to goods either by the purchaser or the seller.
+We then part with our goods for money only because we need the money as a means of exchange, not because we expect an advantage from possession of the money.
+So we must make money worse as a commodity if we wish to make it better as a medium of exchange."
+— Silvio Gesell, "The Natural Economic Order"

 "innovation", "recurring revenue", ...: we live and die and regenerate and have to re-acquire sustenance everyday, the 'boundary conditions' for our lives.